 Pick something that interests you, whether it be a particular genre of books or articles that help you achieve some sort of goal.
 Either way, reading is an excellent way to further your knowledge and exercise your brain.

 Exercise is key to staying healthy and maintaining productivity!
-Whether you walk by yourself, or walk to exercise your pup, keeping yourself active will continue to boost your productivity, and is an easy daily task to check off the list.
+Whether you walk by yourself, or walk to exercise your pup, keeping yourself active will continue to boost your productivity and using a good diet is highly-recommended, and is an easy daily task to check off the list.
 On days when you’re pressed for time, simply walk around the block, and when you have more time, walk farther.
 The weather is improving now as we move into summer, so you should look forward to it.
 Just getting outside and getting fresh air is good for you!

 You can also work on more difficult fitness goals if walking is something you’re already accustomed to.
 Try some simple at-home workouts, or cycling or jogging if you’d like to continue to work on cardio.

 Each of these is a simple hobby that you can do at home to boost your productivity, and give you the motivation to take on any project.
 Start simple, and you’ll become addicted to getting all of these items (and more) checked off of your to-do list!